mcpherson-and-mayer/Promachos/README.md

 ```

+### Let's Run it!

+_*Now we can finally run Promachos!*_

-Now we need to build the rust package.
+First we need to build the rust package.
+This builds files that can run LED lights(and eventially motors).
 I made a make file so this part is easy:

 From the Promachos Project Folder Run: